 If you thought about audio like music and podcasts, images like infographics, or animations, or long-form articles, you’re also right.

 Basically, content is the stuff that people come to your website (or app) for.

-- On Netflix.com, it’s that movie you can’t wait to see.
+On Netflix.com, it's that series you can't wait to binge.